 “Because your love is better than life, my lips will glorify you.
 I will praise you as long as I live, and in your name I will lift up my hands.”Psalm 63:3-4

 When we truly seek the Lord, we will put our faith into action, but not for the sake of religious status or acceptance.
 Our actions will flow from a heart in love with Jesus.
+That’s the kind of service that pleases the Lord.

 Be encouraged today to let the Lord set you free from religious striving and lead you to His table.
 Come and sit at His feet, drink from His hand, feed on His Word, and rest in His presence.

 Don’t settle for just painting the landscape when you can delight in the One who made it.
 Let grace draw you beyond the telling to the One who is worthy of the art.
+That’s how to make the most of your time.